Project-Somedays/Project-Somedays.github.io/_posts/2025-04-19-WCCChallenge2025Week16-Filter.md

 ## Things I've learned
 - When you've baked the texture in blender, you need to make sure each material channel has an image texture node referencing the texture you're baking to
 - Make sure your uv unwrap has a bit of an island offset
 - How to add audio!
 Not too bad.
 Lots of boilerplate, but pretty straightforward.
 According to Gemini you can add positional sound in your scene.
 Three.js is NUTS.

 # 🪵Dev Log🪵

-## 2025-04-19 One and done
+## 2025-04-19 Most of the build... (or so I thought)
   - Alpacas are just stretch sheep, right?

   ![Blender biz](/assets/images/2025-04-19_StretchSheep.png "Seems legit 😅")